Georgia Psychological Foundation Awards

 This broad definition can describe a multitude of circumstances and/or interventions, designed to assist underserved, at risk populations.
 Some examples are: the impact of the immigrant experience on children and families; the psychological impact of natural or human-created disasters; the impact of COVID-19 on aspects of family life and/or dynamics; experiences of first-responders; bringing information about mental health and psychological well-being to the public, organizations that are working in the NGO or pro bono space, and/or the impact of a nonprofit organization’s program in the community.
 The research must be at the stage where the data has been collected, if not yet fully analyzed.

-Applicants may be either Masters or Ph.D./Psy.D. level.
-A cash award and plaque will be announced at the Georgia Psychological Association Annual Business Meeting Luncheon on Saturday, April 27, 2024 and also shared on the GPF Website.
+Applicants must be at the PhD/PsyD level.
+A cash award and plaque will be announced at the Georgia Psychological Association Annual Business Meeting being held at the Atlanta Marriott NW at Galleria on Saturday, April 25 at 8am and also shared on the GPF Website.
+The applications for this award may be submitted by the researcher or their Mentor using the form linked below by March 15.

 Berman-Gard Excellence in Service Award